telerik/winforms-docs/controls/propertygrid/editors/events.md

 * __EditorRequired__: This is the first event that fires when a cell is to become editable (in edit mode).

->note This is the right place to replace the editor with a custom one.[Here]({%slug winforms/propertygrid/editors/using-custom-editor%})is an example of this behavior.
+>note This is the right place to replace the editor with a custom one.
+[Here](https://docs.telerik.com/devtools/winforms/controls/propertygrid/editors/using-custom-editor) is an example of this behavior.
 >

 * __Editing__: Fires when the item is about to enter edit mode.
 You can cancel edit mode at this stage by setting the __Cancel__ property to *true*.